Nour-Sadek/Hangman/README.md

 To learn more about this project, please visit [HyperSkill Website - Hangman](https://hyperskill.org/projects/69).

-This project's difficulty has been labelled as __Challenging__ where this is how HyperSkill describes each of its four available difficulty levels:
+This project's difficulty has been labelled as __Easy__ where this is how HyperSkill describes each of its four available difficulty levels:

 - __Easy Projects__ - if you're just starting